 How to build a better Voice of Customer program

-Send NPS surveys for a quick, easily-digestible snapshot of brand health.
+For example, send NPS surveys for a quick, easily-digestible snapshot of brand health.
 Use this information to make fast, agile changes.

 Leave a Reply